 Interior and affected agencies shall develop a suggested template for Indian tribes to use in submitting and specifying, as an addendum to their proposed 477 plans, any specific waivers the Indian tribe believes are necessary to implement the proposed 477 plan including a citation or specific reference to the particular statute, regulation, provision, administrative requirement, or policy or procedures to be waived.

 If after the affected agencies conduct their initial review, the plan still does not include the required documents, the affected agency shall inform DWD, and DWD will coordinate with the Indian tribe to ensure the needed document(s) are submitted in a timely manner.
-After conferring with the affected agencies, if necessary, DWD will request the extension described in paragraph IV.B.5 above to ensure the affected agencies have enough time for their review.
 Once all required documents are submitted, the plan is complete.

 Within 30 days of receipt of the complete plan from DWD, DWD shall schedule a call with the affected agencies to discuss the status of the plan review and identify any issues that need to be resolved.